SPD chancellor candidate Olaf Scholz: Pragmatism over personality | DW | 10.08.2020

 Within the SPD, plenty of people had difficulty warming to this rather introverted, matter-of-fact pragmatist from Hamburg who would never say more than what was absolutely necessary.

-Olaf Scholz is considered a member of the party's conservative wing but is hard to pin down with political categories such as left-wing or right-wing.
+Olaf Scholz is considered a member of the party's conservative wing — but he's also hard to pin down with political categories such as left-wing or right-wing.
 As deputy leader of the SPD youth organization Jusos,many of his views were socially radical and highly critical of capitalism.

 But a long time has passed since Scholz joined the SPD as a high school student in 1975 and his election to the Bundestag in 1998.
 During those years, Scholz ran his own legal practice in Hamburg, specializing in business law, where he learned a lot about how the economy and entrepreneurship work.
 That left its mark.